jinghuazhao/SUMSTATS/README.md

    X | NC_000023.11
    Y | NC_000024.10

-Note: The "NC_" prefix stands for "nucleotide accession" and is part of the standard naming convention used in genomics databases.
+The "NC_" prefix stands for "nucleotide accession" and is part of the standard naming convention used in genomics databases.

+An observation can be made such that the chromosome number in column 1 corresponds to the middle field between the _ and . delimiters in column 2 so would be extracted with `awk -F'[._]' '{print $2+0}'`.

 ### hg38 reference genome assembly